mkelley/pycometsuite/docs/instruments.rst

 Calibrating simulation mass
 ---------------------------

 The `mass_calibration` method can calibrate simulations, with some restrictions.
 Ages must be picked from a uniform distribution, and grain radii picked from uniform or Log distributions.
-Mass scalers, like `FractalPorosity` are not yet accounted for.

 To calibrate our previous simulation to a mass production rate of 1 kg/s: